 Patrik Rossi, MD, PhD, Managing Director Cancer Theme, Karolinska University Hospital (Chairperson Karolinska CCC).

-Eva Jolly, MsN, Oncology Nurse Specialist, Head of Care Unit, Radiotherapy Department, Karolinska University Hospital (Coordinator Karolinska CCC).
+Eva Jolly, Coordinator Karolinska CCC, MsN, Oncology Nurse Specialist, Karolinska University Hospital

 Jonas Bergh, MD, PhD, Professor of Oncology, Director of Cancer Research KI, Theme Prefect of Cancer, Karolinska Institutet

-Martin Bergö, PhD, Professor of Molecular Medicine, Vice chairperson Committee for Research, member of the Cancer Research KI Executive Board, Karolinska Institutet.
+Martin Bergö, PhD, Professor of Molecular Medicine, Vice President for Research and Chair of the Research Committee, member of the Cancer Research KI Executive Board, Karolinska Institutet.